 Confection Company Laughs at Death While Perpetuating Sexual Harassment

 Cinnabon is one of America’s favorite purveyors of, well, Cinnamon Buns.
 You’d hardly think of them as offensive in any way, except maybe your diet.
-However, when we lost beloved Star Wars icon and brilliant author Carrie Fisher, this happened:
+However, when we lost the beloved Star Wars icon and brilliant author Carrie Fisher, this happened: